Skip to Main Content

 How is pay-per-mile insurance different from a telematics program?

 While telematics and pay-per-mile insurance both use apps or in-vehicle devices to track your driving, they have different goals.
-With pay-per-mile coverage, your insurance provider is looking at the distance you drive and charging you a direct per-mile fee.
+With auto insurance by the mile, your coverage provider is looking at the distance you drive and charging you a direct per-mile fee.
 With telematics, the carrier is looking at your general driving habits and adjusting your rates accordingly.
-Telematics programs often factor in your driving distance, but it’s just one of the metrics they monitor.
+Telematics programs often factor in your driving distance, but it's just one of the metrics they monitor.

 Telematics insurance typically offers safe driving discounts to people who use best practices out on the road, including driving the speed limit and avoiding aggressive braking practices.
 If you are a safe driver and you are looking to find cheaper car insurance, a telematics program might help you save money.

-Pay-per-mile car insurance is a relatively new concept, although it is gaining in popularity.
-It is possible that the pandemic contributed to the growth of usage-based insurance policies, as more people have generally been staying home and driving fewer miles.
-However, several other circumstances — such as having a work-from-home job or living in a city and relying more on public transit — could also make pay-per-mile insurance a convenient choice.
+The availability of car insurance by mileage isn’t widespread yet, but it’s gaining in popularity as several circumstances — such as having a work-from-home job or living in a city and relying more on public transit — could also make pay-per-mile insurance a convenient choice.

-Below are some of the pay-per-mile options from a few popular auto insurance companies.
+Below are some of the pay-as-you-go insurance options from a few popular auto insurance companies.
 All the base rate and per-mile rate examples, along with the estimated savings, come directly from the insurance providers’ websites and are subject to change.

 Program and car insurance company How it works Availability Estimated savings